 Religion: Worship of Sendar is predominant throughout Flausan.
 Unlike other Thallan parishes the reverence of other gods is somewhat ignored, unless openly performed in public.
 The province’s religious tolerance has been the focal point of tension between Flausan and Sil.
 Church inquisitors have been dispatched from Sil to this region in an attempt to observe or subdue any religious uprisings or outbreaks.

 Conflicts: Flausan maintains a strong level of control throughout its region.
-Nonetheless the wild eastlands still hold considerable danger for travelers and settlers.
+Nonetheless, the wild eastlands still hold considerable danger for travelers and settlers.
 A fearsome band of brigands called the Sons of Carrion stalk the highway between Tel-Rink and Tel-Aasa, looting and burning merchant caravans.
 Large tribes of nomadic desert giants are known to scurry between watering holes near the Scorched Lands.
-Kelpies, water nagas, tidepool dragons and giant snapping turtles plague the remote regions of Renmoth Reef.
+Kelpies, water nagas, tidepool dragons and giant snapping turtles plague the remote shipping lanes of Renmoth Reef.

 Kedabus is bounded by the Scourlands to the west, the Castran Bay to the east and south, and the Northern Reach.
 The capital of Easpear sits at the edge of the Scourlands along the shore of the Northern Reach.
 The city is built around two large arenas that were erected within the natural bowls of two dormant calderas.
 Vultures and other carrion birds constantly circle the city in anticipation of the next gladiatorial bout or execution by combat.
 The fortress of Remonz rises from the slopes of The Spine in the south and overlooks the city of Easpear, its flagstone walls shaped like a massive flanged mace poised to drop on the city below.

 People: Kedabans are industrious, to the point and blatant in their demeanor.
 Their matter of fact curtness can come off as rude to most outsiders, but to a kedaban it is simply the most direct form of conversation.
 While kedabans share many physical traits with other thallans, such as elongated noses and wide brows, they display distinct regional traits as well.
-Light to moderate brown skin pigmentation and pale green to dark brown eyes are most common. kedabans tend to dress in leathers, furs and sturdy hemp clothing.
+Light to moderate brown skin pigmentation and pale green to dark brown eyes are most common.
+Kedabans tend to dress in leathers, furs and sturdy hemp clothing.
 Males enlisted in the army or city militias tend to wear their plate armored skirts, called Cataks, about town.
 Slavery is legal and tolerated within Kedabus, approximately one fifth of the regions residents are slaves.
-Mountain elves, mountain dwarves, hill dwarves and badlands elves are fairly common sites within most settlements.
+Karsol, mountain dwarves, hill dwarves and badland Tezvarnen are fairly common within most settlements.

 Major Settlements: Kedabus is a sparsely populated rural parish that ranks last within the Thallan Holy Lands in regards to total population, most of its inhabitants live within the city of Easpear or in small mountain villages.
 The largest settlements of Kedabus include the arenas of Easpear (Large City) Population: 22,095, the flanged fortress of Remonz (Fortress) Population: 6,274, the textile mills of Darkkas (Small City) Population: 7,476 and the mountain church of Sendar’s Rest (Large Town) Population 4,181.

 Religion: Worship of Sendar is predominant throughout Kedabus.
-The open worship of another god is strictly forbidden and punishable by trial in the arenas of Remonz.
-Nonetheless several secret sects dedicated to the Holy Five and the Shattered Pantheon operate within the shadows of larger cities or small mountain hamlets, until the Extriarchs root them out.
+The open or private worship of another god is strictly forbidden and punishable by trial in the arenas.
+Several secret sects dedicated to the Holy Five and the Shattered Pantheon operate within the shadows of larger cities, the ruins of Aaeriock Bor, and in the small mountain hamlets, at least until the Extriarchs root them out.
 The Extriarchs offer monetary rewards to those that report illegal religious activity upon validation of their claim.

 Conflicts: The greatest conflicts within Kedabus stem from the interaction between the populace and the Extriarchs.
-While most of the parishes citizens respect or fear the church inquisitors the natural disposition of kedaban frankness can often lead to public disputes or worse.
-The region is also constantly engaged in small scale naval warfare with the Shaderock Pirate Confederacy to the north.
+While most of the parish’s citizens respect or fear the church inquisitors, the natural disposition of kedaban frankness can often lead to public disputes or violence.
+The region is also constantly engaged in naval skirmishes with the Shaderock Pirate Confederacy to the north.
 Kedabus’ lack of a powerful navy stanches their ability to protect the shipping lanes west of Eastcrook Point.
 At higher elevations the untamed lands are known to contain a healthy population of wyverns, rift and desert drakes, orcs, hobgoblins and hill giants.

 Economy: Kedabus is the poorest of the Thallan Holy Lands.
 While rich in natural resources and coin the government spends an exorbitant amount of its income on the upkeep of the Extriarchs, the arenas of Easpear and a large standing army.
 Coal, textiles, leathers, furs, cattle, horseflesh and copper are the region’s major exports.
 Kedabus prefers the distribution of goods along land routes due to its close proximity to the pirate confederation, which considerably slows the regions income.